grodansparadis/vscp-espnow/README.md

    - **Gamma nodes** are nodes that connect to a cluster using esp-now and sleep most of the time.
 A gamma node is added to the cluster by interaction with an Alpha node.
 Normally they are *__battery powered__*.
 - All nodes can have firmware updated over the AIR (OTA).
 - All nodes can do remote logging for easy monitoring and debugging of a device.

+The vscp-espnow firmware is **NOT** a ready made solutions that you can upload into a device and start to use.
+The code here is the initial development code for modules based on vscp-espnow firmware containg low level functionality.
+[Grodans Paradis AB](https://www.grodansparadis.com) will develop such modules and hopefully others will do so to.
+A list will be provided later.

 [VSCP (Very Simple Control Protocol)](https://www.vscp.org) is a protocol for IoT/m2m tasks that work of different transport mediums such as CAN, RS-232, Ethernet.